sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 The extraction of a generic table as a separate module solves this problem.
 Now, to add another column to a table, we only need to understand and modify one of the two modules.
 We don’t need to know anything about the generic table module except its public API.

+I> This approach is usually known as _separation of logic and presentation_.

 Even code reuse can be a valid reason to separate code: if we use some component on one page, we’ll likely need it on another page soon.

 ## Keep together code that changes together